SamBurgess93/hugsforshrubs/README.md

 - Adding a points system where repeat buyers can accumulate points and use those points for discounts.
 - Add pagination to products page.
 - Have a product total amount so a product can be listed as 'currently sold out'.
+- Contact form so users can send a query to the business owner.

 ## Database Schema
 ![Database Schema](readme-docs/database-drawing.png)